 In GST law the exemptions are set out under section 11 of the whole of the tax payable or a part of it.
-In granting exemptions, it is not necessary that the exemption be made applicable to the entire entry.
-In other words, exemption notifications are capable of carving out a portion from an entry so as differentially alter the rate of tax applicable to goods or services within that entry.
+In granting exemptions, it is not necessary that the exemption be made applicable to the whole Entry.
+In other words, exemption notifications are capable of carving out a portion from an Entry so as differentially alter the rate of tax applicable to goods or services within that Entry.
 Exemptions can take any of the following forms:

-Supplier may be exempt - here, regardless of the nature of outward supply, exemption apply to the supplier.
-Conditions specified may make such exemption be applicable to the supplier but when the supplies are made to specified recipients
+Supplier may be exempt - here, regardless of the nature of outward supply, exemption shall apply to the supplier.
+Conditions specified may make such exemption applicable to the supplier but when the supplies are made to specified recipients

 SI.
 No. Chapter, Section, Heading, Group or Service Code (Tariff) Description of Services Rate (per cent.)
-Condition 1.
-Chapter 99 Services by an entity registered under section 12AA of the Income-tax Act, 1961 (43 of 1961) by way of charitable activities.
+Condition 1 Chapter 99 Services by an entity registered under section 12AA of the Income-tax Act, 1961 (43 of 1961) by way of charitable activities.
 Nil Nil

 Supplies may be exempt - here, the supplier is not as relevant and all supplies that are notified would enjoy the exemption.
-Conditions specified may help to determine the supplies that are to be allowed the exemption.
+Conditions specified may help to determine the supplies that are to be exempted:

-28 Heading 9971 (a) Services by way of- (a) extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount (other than interest involved in credit card services); (b) inter se sale or purchase of foreign currency amongst banks or authorised Nil Nil amongst banks and such dealers.
+28 HEADING 9971 (a) Services by way of- (a) extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount (other than interest involved in credit card services); Nil Nil (b) Inter se sale or purchase of foreign currency amongst banks or authorised dealers of foreign exchange or amongst banks and such dealers.